dravinflores/smdt/documentation/sMDT.md

 sMDT Package Documentation
 ==========================

 sMDT is the base Python package that the library is built around.
-All interaction with the library and the database will be through the sMDT package.
+All interaction with the library and the database will be inside the sMDT package.

 sMDT is a Python package, which is really just a folder for organizing pieces of Python code called modules. sMDT contains several modules and one sub-package, as detailed and documented below